yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 -Interview results

-The mark of each causes
-1.Causes of overscoping.All interviewees had Experienced or Agreed to overscoping as a challenge, and a majority had Experienced or Agreed to causes 1–3.
+1. Causes of overscoping.All interviewees had Experienced or Agreed to overscoping as a challenge, and a majority had Experienced or Agreed to causes 1–3.
 No interviewees Disagreed to any of the causes, though causes 4 and 5 both had less than a majority of Experienced or Agreed interviewees.
 Causes 4–5 were Not mentioned by all, while cause 6, which was derived from 5 of the interviewees, was Not mentioned by the others.(In addition, five of the eight interviewees were found to describe a sixth main cause for overscoping, namely C6 unclear vision of overall goal.)

-2. Root cause analysis (RQ1)
+2. Root cause analysis (RQ1).
+Root cause of C1: requirements produced by defining many different product variants in the product line; many late new market requirements and changes incurred by the long project lead times; and communication gaps.
+Root cause of C2: The lack of overview of available software development resources was believed to be a consequence of communication gaps within the software unit and between the develipment teams.
+Root cause of C3: software resources were rarely available in early project phases; weak and incorrect cost estimations; low development capacity of the software unit; gaps in the communication between the requirements unit and the software unit.
+Root cause of C4: Low development team involvement in the early phases; communication gaps; additionally, unclear, ambiguous requirements, low understanding of scope selection.
+Root cause of C5:The phase-based process defined that a requirements specification should be produced by MS2, therefore no further root causes have been identified for this cause.
+Root of caucse C6: the lack of clear business strategy; scope from a pure technology standpoint; a weak and un-unified business priority; several communication gaps.

-3. effects of overscoping
+3. Effects of overscoping.

-4.Impact of agile RE practices
+4. Impact of agile RE practices
 -Validation，可以一笔带过

 -Interpretation and discussion